CharbioSilva/github-slideshow/_posts0000-01-02-CharbioSilva.md

 layout: my slide
-title: "Welcome to our slide deck"
+title: "Welcome to our second slide!"